almostscholar/vsearch/README.md

+#Vsearch

+The backend of this project was created using Spring Boot.
+Currently, the backend is only concerned with querying IBM Watson services for token retrieval.

+## Running the tomcat server

+After building the angular app (see below), run `./gradlew run` to start a server hosted at `http://localhost:8080`.

 # VsearchUi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+The frontend of this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 ## Development server